Canonical decompositions for Poincar\'e duality pairs: Preliminaries

 \begin{definition} Let $G$ be a one-ended finitely generated group and let $X$ be a nontrivial almost invariant subset over a subgroup $H$ of $G$.

-For $n\geq1$, we will say that $X$ is $n$\textsl{--canonical} if $H\backslash X$ has zero intersection number with any nontrivial almost invariant subset of any $K\backslash G$, for which $K$ is $VPC$ of length at most $n$. \end{definition}
+For $n\geq1$, we will say that $X$ is $n$\textsl{--canonical} if $X$ crosses no nontrivial $K$--almost invariant subset of $G$, for which $K$ is $VPC(\leq n)$. \end{definition}

 Let $G$ denote any one-ended almost finitely presented group.
 The natural algebraic analogue of an essential annulus in a $3$--manifold $M$ is a nontrivial almost invariant subset of $G$ over a $VPC1$ subgroup, and the natural analogue of an essential torus in $M$ is a nontrivial almost invariant subset of $G$ over a $VPC2$ subgroup.
 As $AT(M)$ is a kind of regular neighbourhood of the family of all essential annuli and tori in $M$, it would seem natural to consider the algebraic regular neighbourhood in $G$ of the family of all nontrivial almost invariant subsets of $G$ which are over $VPC$ subgroups of length $1$ or $2$.
-However, we showed in \cite{SS2} that, even when $G$ is the fundamental group of a $3$--manifold, such a family need not possess an algebraic regular neighbourhood with the right properties.
-But recall from our earlier discussion that $AT(M)$ is filled by the family of all essential annuli in $M$ together with those essential tori in $M$ which do not cross any essential annulus in $M$.
-The algebraic analogue of this family is the family $\mathcal{F}_{1,2}$ of all nontrivial almost invariant subsets of $G$ which are over $VPC1$ subgroups and of all $1$--canonical almost invariant subsets of $G$ which are over $VPC2$ subgroups.
-In \cite{SS2}, we showed that $\mathcal{F}_{1,2}$ has a regular neighbourhood which is precisely analogous to the decomposition given by $AT(M)$.
+However, we showed in Example 11.7 of \cite{SS2} that, even when $G$ is the fundamental group of a $3$--manifold, such a family need not possess an algebraic regular neighbourhood with the right properties.
+But recall from our discussion on page \pageref{AT(M)} that $AT(M)$ is filled by the family of all essential annuli in $M$ together with those essential tori in $M$ which do not cross any essential annulus in $M$.
+The algebraic analogue of this family is the family $\mathcal{F}_{1,2}$ of equivalence classes of all nontrivial almost invariant subsets of $G$ which are over $VPC1$ subgroups and of equivalence classes of all $1$--canonical almost invariant subsets of $G$ which are over $VPC2$ subgroups.
+In \cite{SS2}, as corrected in \cite{SS2errata}, we showed that $\mathcal{F} _{1,2}$ has an algebraic regular neighbourhood which is precisely analogous to the decomposition given by $AT(M)$.
 We also described analogous constructions for $VPC$ subgroups of $G$ of higher length.
 This is contained in Theorem \ref{JSJforVPCoftwolengths} below.

 Next we need to introduce some more definitions which we used in \cite{SS2}.

 \begin{definition} If $E$ is a $G$--invariant family of nontrivial almost invariant subsets of a group $G$, we will say that an element of $E$ which crosses no element of $E$ is \textsl{isolated}\textit{ in }$E$. \end{definition}